Côte d'Ivoire entry requirements for Spain passport holders

 Frequently asked questions

-You'll be denied entry.
-Renew your passport before applying for the visa.
+You'll be refused boarding and entry.
+Renew your passport before applying for the e-visa.

 Official sources